node --watch

 file to tell Node.js that .ts

-means ESM module.node --disable-warning=ExperimentalWarning --watch ./playground.mts
+means ESM module.node --watch ./playground.mts

 playground.mts

 .
-Whenever we save it, Node.js re-runs it and shows its output.Alas, we often need two additional files:
+Whenever we save it, Node.js re-runs it and shows its output.At the moment, Node’s built-in support for TypeScript still prints the following warning every time we use it:

 tsconfig.json